Classification and Adaptations Year 7-8

 Classification, Food Chains / Webs, Human Impact

-Students explore the classification of animals based on their roles within an ecosystem, with a particular focus on megafauna and macrofauna.
+Students will explore the classification of animals based on their adaptations, and roles within an ecosystem with a particular focus on mega and macrofauna.

 Program description